BackWeak: Backdooring Knowledge Distillation Simply with Weak Triggers and Fine-tuning: Background and Related Work

 Most KD methods, including the one in Equation~\ref{eq:distill}, formulate the student's objective $\mathcal{L}_S$ as a linear combination of the supervised cross-entropy (CE) loss $\mathcal{L}_{\mathrm{CE}}$ and the distillation loss $\mathcal{L}_{\mathrm{KD}}$, i.e., $\mathcal{L}_{S} = \alpha \mathcal{L}_{\mathrm{KD}} + \beta \mathcal{L}_{\mathrm{CE}}$.
 The response-based, feature-based, and relation-based paradigms differ primarily in how $\mathcal{L}_{\mathrm{KD}}$ is defined.

 While feature- and relation-level objectives can yield task- or architecture-specific gains, vanilla KD remains a strong, stable baseline across diverse settings (especially on large-scale data~\cite{hao2023revisit}) and is simple to implement~\cite{sanh2019distilbert,zhang2025shiftkd}.
-For these reasons, we adopt vanilla KD as our primary distillation strategy in this paper.
+For these reasons, vanilla KD is widely adopted.